Gabriella439/post-rfc/voice-feminization.md

 interruptions.

 This is more challenging than conversational speech, where you have numerous opportunities to pause, catch your breath, and reset your voice.
-In demand contexts, my voice would begin to strain and degrade quite quickly (on the order of a few minutes) and while I might occasionally reset and recover my voice quality it would rapidly degrade again.
+In demanding contexts, my voice would begin to strain and degrade quite quickly (on the order of a few minutes) and while I might occasionally reset and recover my voice quality it would rapidly degrade again.